zDevelopers/DamagesLogger/README.md

 We have to use callbacks because all Hawk I/O (backups, saves and publication) is executed on another thread for performances.

-Tu publish the report into the website, it's very similar but with the `publish` method.
+To publish the report into the website, it's very similar but with the `publish` method.
 The first argument is a callback giving you the report's URL, as `URI`, called if everything succeeded.
 The second one is called if an error happens (network, invalid report for some reason) and gives you an exception (that can basically be an `IOException` or an `InvalidReportException`).
 Same, pass `null` if you don't care about errors.